 Emphasis on classical knowledge in Chinese Medicine

 Chinese Medicine is a medical system comprised of unique philosophies in the nature and human body.
-With our strong emphasis on pursing the classical Chinese Medicine knowledge, students are nurtured to develop deep insight in traditional Chinese culture and master clinical reasoning skills in TCM by means of induction and active thinking.
+With our strong emphasis on pursing the classical Chinese Medicine knowledge, students are nurtured to develop deep insight in traditional Chinese culture and master clinical reasoning skills in Traditional Chinese Medicine by means of induction and active thinking.
 Students could also acquire research skills through the study of selected topics in traditional Chinese Medicine or modern medical science under the supervision of our expertise.
 After all, it is expected that the students could inherit the classical theories and traditional mode of thought in Chinese Medicine and make innovations in the modern world.

 Integration of theory into practice

 To enhance the integration of Chinese Medicine Knowledge and Clinical Practice, the School introduces clinical training throughout a six-year curriculum.
-Students are required to start clinical attachments as early as the first year of study, and ended with one and a half year of continuous internship at affiliated clinics and hospitals in Hong Kong and China.
-Moreover, SCM has established different level of training goals for students to achieve according to the students’ learning progress at different stages.
+Students are required to start clinical attachments as early as the first year of study, and ended with one and a half year of continuous internship at affiliated clinics and hospitals in Hong Kong and Mainland China.
+Moreover, the School has established different level of training goals for students to achieve according to the students’ learning progress at different stages.
 The major aim of the clinical training is to enable students to develop an understanding of Chinese Medicine treatment method and be familiar with common clinical cases, emergency cases and cases of different specialties.
-These training ensure SCM graduates can gain a strong foundation for their future career development.
+These training ensure our graduates can gain a strong foundation for their future career development.

 Well-developed network to broaden students’ vision